Organizational Development

 Organizational Development Models

 The extent of an OD program can easily lead to disorder.
-To keep things manageable, various models have been developed to keep practitioners and the organization on track.
+To keep things manageable, several models have been developed to keep practitioners and the organization on track.
 These are some of the most commonly used models:

 Greiner’s Sequences

 Greiner outlined OD as a process that occurs in a certain order.
-It also happens as a sort of stimulus-response cycle, where an external pressure forces the organization to change, which in turn causes various changes within the company.
+It also happens as a sort of stimulus-response cycle, where external pressure forces the organization to change, which in turn causes various changes within the company.

 Lewin’s Three Stages